c9s/Pux/README.md

 echo Executor::execute($route);
 ```

+> Please note that if you need PCRE pattern support for route, you must load `Pux/PatternCompiler.php` before you use.

 Mux
 -----
 Mux is where you define your routes, and you can mount multiple mux to a parent one.